Woog222/Woog222.github.io/_posts/2025-03-15-serialization.md

 ## Serialization

-**Serialization** is the process of converting complex data structures (like Django models or querysets) into Python primitive data types (such as dictionaries) that can be easily rendered into JSON, XML, or other content types.
-In Django REST Framework, this is accomplished by passing an `instance` to a serializer, which then transforms the object's attributes into a dictionary representation suitable for API responses.
+**Serialization** converts complex data structures (like Django models) into Python primitives (like dictionaries) for easy rendering into JSON, XML, etc. In Django REST Framework, passing an `instance` to a serializer transforms the object's attributes into a dictionary for API responses.
+This is done automatically when accessing the serializer's `data` property.

-When serializing, the serializer's `to_representation` method is called internally to convert each field of the model instance into its corresponding primitive type.
-This process happens automatically when you access the serializer's `data` property.

 ### Examples